opengear/port-timeout/README.md

 # port-timeout
-Timeout Active User Sessions from Serial Console Ports
+Timeout Active User Sessions from Serial Console Ports.
+Script detects user activity on Opengear Operations Manager serial ports.
+If conditions are met, the script will logout/exit the console session on the end device.

+NOTE: Currently set up to work for Cisco, Juniper and Opengear end devices.

 Stand Alone Script Usage:
 - Use -t to specify timeout timer in seconds